bagisto/bagisto-docs/create_package.md

 After doing this go to the root of your package & run ‘npm install’ which will install all dependencies.
 After installing dependencies run ‘npm run watch’, which will compile all your CSS & publish it inside public folder according to path mention in webpack.mix.js according to the environment.

 In the same way, we can also add images & js.
-Inside ‘assets’ folder of ‘Resources’, create two folders ‘js’ & ‘images’ in which create ‘app.js’ file for js & inside ‘images’ folder, download images.
+Inside ‘assets’ folder of ‘Resources’, create two folders ‘js’ & ‘images’ in which create ‘app.js’ file for js & inside ‘images’ folder, place the images.

 Now we need to publish these two also as we did for CSS.
 We will add this too to our webpack.mix.js.